 Some years later, I bumped into Robin in London, I think on the Tube.
 He greeted me again: ‘Charles, my dear old friend, how are you and what have you been doing?’
 Charming, inquisitive, inspiring to the last.
 I shall never forget him.

 UPDATE 14 September 2017: Frances Murray and Michael Ward have kindly sent me a photo which must have been taken in a basement corridor of County Hall on one of the last days of the GLC’s existence.
-It shows (on left) Charles Foster and (right) Robin Murray with several pallets laden with the LIS’s companion volume, the London Labour Plan.
+It shows Robin Murray and an unknown man with several pallets laden with the LIS’s companion volume, the London Labour Plan.
 The Labour Plan ran to an even tighter schedule than the LIS.
 The GLC’s Supplies Department was overwhelmed with work in the last few weeks of the GLC’s existence, and so we took the decision to outsource its entire design and production to an external contractor.
 The books were delivered loose on pallets, and many demob-happy members of the GLC staff were seen helping themselves to copies as they passed along the corridor in which they were stacked.